-Like everything else this year, the mad commercial rush following Thanksgiving is shaping up to look a whole lot different than the usual.
-Major retailers have been spilling out deals for over a week already, and digital door-busters preempt the need to roll out of bed at the crack of dawn Black Friday morning.
+After what’s hopefully a serene and food-filled Thanksgiving, the mad commercial rush following the November holiday can sometimes feel overwhelming.
+Major retailers have been spilling out deals for over a week already, and digital door-busters preempt the need to roll out of bed at the crack of dawn on Black Friday morning.
 Moreover, local shops and community business development associations that have already pivoted to a strong online presence have found they’re now perfectly suited to digital events like #SmallBizSaturday and #CyberMonday.

-Here are just a few of the places you can score some epic deals while staying safe and keeping your dollars in the Westchester community.
+Here are just a few of the places you can score some epic deals while keeping your dollars in the Westchester community.

-For a more traditional but still en plein air shopping experience, Cross County Shopping Center will kick off its holiday festivities with its annual outdoor skating rink ($10), Food Truck Market (a la carte), and 44-foot Christmas tree (which, by all accounts, has so far proven to be owl-free, unlike other famous trees that shall not be mentioned) this weekend, along with plenty of sales from the center’s resident merchants.
-Once you’re all tired out from a long day of shopping, pop into the new Igloo seating areas and relax for a bit as you take in the mall’s festive atmosphere.
+For a more traditional shopping experience, Cross County Shopping Center will kick off its holiday festivities with its annual outdoor skating rink ($10), Food Truck Market (a la carte), and 44-foot Christmas tree (which, by all accounts, has so far proven to be owl-free, unlike other famous trees that shall not be mentioned) this weekend, along with plenty of sales from the center’s resident merchants.
+Don’t forget to visit Santa and take a quick photo.
+Once you’re all tired out from a long day of shopping, relax for a bit as you take in the mall’s festive atmosphere.

-Tarrytown’s annual Makers Market at Makers Central will be in-person this year, but masks will be required at all times and doors will remain open throughout the day — so make sure to bundle up.
+Tarrytown’s annual Makers Market at Makers Central will have one-of-a-kind handcrafted gifts, local beer and whiskey tastings, small bites, and so much more.
 It’s a great chance to check out incredible artisanal pieces from local makers like “The Hot Potter” Connor McGinn.